“A gorgeous old country pub with 8 modern rooms and fantastic prices”

 The Talbot's 8 rooms are beautiful.
 Superb beds wrapped in white linens, thick duvets and a trademark tartan blanket; thick tweed curtains and button-back armchairs; deep sofas and contemporary art on the walls - ours had a melange of leaf sketches.

-As should be the case, all rooms have the same basic comforts.
-Fragrant Bramley toiletries (you get a full-sized product of your choice to take home, as a thanks for booking through i-escape), good showers, tea trays with Twinings sachets, proper coffee and a bar of Dairy Milk for good measure.
+As should be the case, all rooms have the same homely comforts.
+Fragrant Bramley toiletries, good showers, tea trays with artisan sachets and proper coffee.
 Hot-water bottles hang from wall pegs; glossy magazines sit on your coffee table or window seat; vast plasma TVs have a bank of free films to watch.

 There are 5 categories to choose from.
 The Small and Medium rooms are stylish and great value for money, with showers over tubs (or just a shower), and big windows letting in lots of light.
 Large has extra beautiful décor (we loved the window seat) and more space.
 Family has 2 bedrooms (a double and a twin room), with 2 bathrooms and space for a baby cot.
-And top of the pile, Very Large, are magnificent, in size and style.
-We stayed in Room 6 and were blown away by its loveliness.
-An emperor-size four-poster bed, a double-ended bath in the bedroom plus a drench shower in the bathroom; a separate sitting area with sofas and a second TV, and logs filling an ancient fireplace.
+And top of the pile, Very Large, are magnificent: we were blown away by our emperor-size four-poster bed, in-room clawfoot bathtub, and ensuite drench shower.
+There was also a separate sitting area with sofas, and logs filling an ancient fireplace.
 We lounged and slept brilliantly, and would return like a shot.
-We also loved Room 8 (once the store room), with its stunning bathroom - beamed ceilings and a furry rug.

 - Central heating